rokopt/spec/src/architecture/m1/fee-system.md

 The ratio between staking and locking in shielded pool is a trade off between security and privacy.
 A higher staking ratio means more security, a higher locking ratio means more privacy.
 It would be easier to consider these separatly, for example, setting the target staking ratio to 50 % and the target locking ratio to 25 %.

-Funds going to treasury can either be a % of the total infation or we can determine how much of total inflation goes to validator rewards and send the rest to treasury, in this case total inflation stays constant.
+Funds going to treasury can either be a % of the total infation (such as Near protocol where 5 % goes to treasury) or we can determine how much of total inflation goes to validator rewards and send the rest to treasury (such as Polkadot), in this case total inflation stays constant.

 We need to define $max(I_{PoS})$, $max(I_L)$, and $I_T$ to bound total inflation.